 Paul Tipton - Research

-Our group recently completed a long and successful program at Fermilab as part of the CDF Collaboration.
-That research program capitalized on the discovery of the top quark with subsequent measurements of its mass, a search for new objects that would decay into pairs of top quarks, and a search for rare flavor-changing neutral current decays of the top.
+Before joining ATLAS, our group had a successful program at Fermilab as part of the CDF Collaboration.
+Our group made essential contributions to the discovery of the top quark and made subsequent measurements of its mass.
+We searched for new objects that would decay into pairs of top quarks, and a searched for rare flavor-changing neutral current decays of the top.
 We also performed a test for new physics in the kinematics of top decay products and a search for a charged Higgs in top decays.
-The culmination of our program at CDF included the first evidence for photons produced with top quarks and the strongest evidence from the Tevatron for a new Higgs-like particle at 125 GeV that was discovered at the LHC.
+The culmination of our program at CDF included the first evidence for photons produced with top quarks and the strongest evidence from the Tevatron for the Higgs boson that was subsequently discovered at the LHC.

 Return to Paul Tipton’s Homepage